Kaitosss/ghostnet/README.md

 ## Important Notice

 Unauthorized scanning of third-party networks may violate local laws, regulations, organizational policies, or terms of service.
-Any use of this project for illegal, malicious, disruptive, or unethical activities is strictly prohibited.
+Users are responsible for ensuring that they have proper authorization before using this software.
+The author is not responsible for any misuse of this project or any consequences resulting from its use.